 Handshake

-Handshake impressed us most on conversation quality.
-In our testing, calls felt paced, natural, and professional, which is particularly important for businesses where first impressions matter.
-The AI demonstrated an ability to handle conversational pauses, acknowledge caller statements appropriately, and maintain a professional tone throughout interactions.
+Handshake had the strongest conversation quality of the AI receptionists we compared.
+Calls felt paced and professional, which matters for businesses where first impressions affect retention.
+The AI handled conversational pauses, acknowledged caller statements appropriately, and maintained a professional tone throughout interactions.

-Where Handshake distinguishes itself is in handling open-ended requests.
-When callers did not follow expected patterns or phrased questions ambiguously, the system adapted reasonably well, asking clarifying questions rather than defaulting immediately to a transfer.
+Handshake handles open-ended requests better than most.
+When callers did not follow expected patterns or phrased questions ambiguously, the system adapted, asking clarifying questions rather than defaulting to a transfer.
 Most AI receptionists struggle when conversations go off-script, but Handshake held its composure in scenarios that tripped up other platforms.

 That said, Handshake is still a growing platform, and while it excels in dialog quality, it currently offers fewer integrations, more limited setup options, and lighter analytics compared to larger vendors.